eugenebogaart/Atlas-Azure-Peering/README.md

 # MongoDB Atlas porject peered into Azure VNet

 # Background
 Based on an small Proof of Concept to make Atlas available via VNet peering in Azure, this script was generalized to automate all steps.
 Assumption was to automate each step, including the scripts to define custom roles for peering.
+The documentation on how to do this in several manual steps is here: https://docs.atlas.mongodb.com/security-vpc-peering/

 # Prerequisites:
 * Authenticate into Azure via CLI with:  az login